AdaCore/training_material/courses/rust_essentials/550_unsafe_rust/05_mutable_statics.rst

   static mut COUNTER: u32 = 0;

-  /// Adds to the global counter.
-  ///
   /// # Safety
   ///
-  /// The caller must prevent concurrent and reentrant access to `COUNTER`. unsafe fn add_to_count(inc: u32) {
+  /// Access to `COUNTER` must not overlap or be reentrant. unsafe fn add_to_count(inc: u32) {
-      unsafe {
-          COUNTER += inc;
+      // SAFETY: Required by this function's contract. unsafe { COUNTER += inc; }
   }
-  }

-  /// Reads the global counter.
-  ///
-  /// # Safety
-  ///
-  /// The caller must prevent concurrent mutation of `COUNTER`. unsafe fn read_count() -> u32 {
-      unsafe { COUNTER }
-  }

   fn main() {
-      // SAFETY: `main` performs all accesses sequentially on one thread. unsafe {
+      // SAFETY: Access is exclusive and non-reentrant. unsafe {
           add_to_count(3);
-          println!("COUNTER: {}", read_count());
+          println!("COUNTER: {}", COUNTER);
       }
   }

 .. note::

-  Rust 2024 rejects creating references to a mutable static by default.
+  Rust 2024 rejects mutable-static references by default.
-  Direct reads and writes still require an unsafe block.